Comparisons

 Who should pick which

-• You opened Acorns for the round-ups but want zero subscription
+• You opened Acorns for the round-ups but want the lowest possible cost

 • You want diversified ETF investing and don't want to think about it